When to Hire a CFO: Determining When Your Business Needs One

 Fulfilling and upholding tax obligations is one of the most important tasks all businesses have to complete.
 If a business fails to do so, they’re bound to face legal repercussions against them that can brandish their image.
 If a business finds they’re unable to plan and fulfill their tax obligations, it’s an indication they need a CFO.

 A CFO acts as an advisor and has the expert-level knowledge to interpret changes in laws and regulations, analyze the tax benefits the business can obtain, and provide guidance.
+This includes ensuring compliance with the Financial Accounting Standards Board (FASB) guidelines, which is crucial for producing accurate and non fraudulent financial statements.
 This allows the company to fulfill their legal tax obligations.
 Also, this allows the leadership of the company to improve their current tax position and build and preserve assets in the future.

 Better Understanding of the Cash Flows and Margins

-Margins have an organization-wide impact and can change the entire situation of financial statements at the end of the year.
+Margins have an organization-wide impact and can change the entire financial statement situation at the end of the year.
 The CEO and management of the company might not realize how pricing strategies and similar changes impact the overall margins.
-If they have a CFO as an advisor, they have a point of reference for consultation for future pricing decisions.
-Bringing discipline to margins is essential as a lack of discipline can cause serious damage.
+If they have a CFO and finance team as advisors, they have a point of reference for consultation for future pricing decisions.
+Bringing discipline to margins is essential, as a lack of discipline can cause serious damage.

-Similarly, it is important that the business has control over their cash flow.
+Similarly, the business must have control over its cash flow.
 If the business has no clue of how their money is flowing and what they can expect in the future, they can derail from their goal.
-A CFO can create accurate forecast reposts and determine the proper strategy that brings discipline to the company’s finances.
+A CFO and finance team can create accurate forecast reports and determine the proper strategy that brings discipline to the company’s finances.

 From all that is said above, it is clear what situations might warrant the need for a CFO.
 However, the CEO is responsible for finalizing and implementing any strategy.
 The CFO is the right hand to the CEO, playing an important role in the planning of the process.
 Without the CFO’s input and recommendations, the CEO won’t be able to make effective decisions.